Achievable logoAchievable logo

 Technical analysis

-In the previous chapter, you learned about fundamental analysis, which involves inspecting company finances.
-We’re now shifting into a different type of analysis.
+In the previous chapter, you learned about fundamental analysis, which involves evaluating a company by examining its financial condition.
+Now we’ll shift to a different approach.

 Stock chart